developer-guy/manage-your-functions-based-on-cloud-native-ci-cd-using-tekton/README.md

-# Manage your OpenFaaS functions based on Cloud Native CICD by using Tekton + Tekton Triggers + Inlets
+# Manage your OpenFaaS functions based on Cloud Native CICD by using Tekton, Tekton Triggers, and Inlets

 # Prerequisites